Umbrella (song): Legacy

 "Umbrella" is widely acknowledged as the song that propelled Rihanna from rising pop act into superstardom and transformed her into a "fully fledged sex symbol" and a pop icon, with some music journalists considering it to be her signature song.
 "Umbrella" marked the first time Rihanna transitioned from the "girl next door" persona of her first two albums for an "edgy, sexier" look, which triggered her image evolution for her subsequent albums.
 In his book The Song Machine: Inside the Hit Factory, John Seabrook wrote: Two albums into her career, it still wasn't clear who Rihanna was.
 To her detractors, and there were many, she was just another wannabe-yoncé who sang through her nose and couldn't really dance.
 To prove them wrong, she needed a song that would define her as an artist. [...]
 Eleven rhythmic syllables, "umbrella-ella-ella-eh-eh-eh," did what the two previous albums together had not done: they defined Rihanna as an artist. [...]
 "Umbrella" marked the arrival of something new in pop: a digital icon.
 In the rock era, when the album was the standard unit of recorded music, listeners had ten or twelve songs to get to know the artist, but in the singles-oriented world of today, the artist has only three or four minutes to put their personality across, and at that Rihanna would prove to be without peer.

 American rapper and featured act Jay-Z recognized the song's impact for Rihanna's artistic evolution, stating: "It shows such growth for her as an artist [...]
 If you listen to the lyrics to that song, you know the depth and how far she's come."
 The song's producer, Kuk Harrell reportedly commented on the song's impact on his career: "We knew it was special. [...]
 Nothing has been the same since we created that record.
 We had experience in record making but not hit making.
 All of a sudden you have major artists blowing up your phone.
 And we knew exactly how to service them; we reverted back to that jingle mentality — we were prepared for that pressure.
 So whether it was Beyoncé calling or Bieber calling, we knew how to operate. [...]
 When she recorded the 'ellas', you knew your life was about to change."
 In January 2016, Billboard named "Umbrella" as Rihanna's best song.
-In 2018, Rolling Stone identified "Umbrella" as Rihanna's second greatest song of her career, behind "We Found Love" (2011) and stated that "Umbrella" transformed Rihanna into a "full-fledged pop heavyweight".
+In 2018, Rolling Stone identified "Umbrella" as Rihanna's second greatest song of her career, behind 2011's "We Found Love" (featuring Calvin Harris) and stated that "Umbrella" transformed Rihanna into a "full-fledged pop heavyweight".
 In the same year, The Guardian named "Umbrella" as the best song to spend over 10 weeks at number one in the UK, writing that "Rihanna's Umbrella is a genuinely exceptional pop song. [...] it's perfect."
-Canadian duo Tegan and Sara stated that "Umbrella" inspired their 2013 single "I Was a Fool".
+Canadian duo Tegan and Sara stated that "Umbrella" inspired their 2013 single "I Was a Fool" from their album Heartthrob.